Atilla-Arslan/sei-project-one/README.md

-# General Assembly SEI - Project One - Eatwell - Readme
+# General Assembly SEI - Project One - Pokemon Pacman - Readme

 For the Software Engineering Immersive Course at General Assembly I was given the challenge of making a game, from a predefined list of games using only HTML, CSS and Javascript in one week.